What is the secret of the Sabbath Day?

 The Sabbath Day Secret

-Our family, like many others, have recently come out of ‘the fog‘ of commercial Christianity.
-When we began to understand the vital and necessary importance of Yahuwah’s Word ‘from the beginning,’ then we began to want to embrace the beginnings, the ‘roots’ of our faith.
+Our family, like many others, have recently come out of ‘the fog‘ of mainstream, ‘commercial’ Christianity.
+When we began to understand the essential importance of Yahuwah’s Word ‘from the beginning,’ then we began to want to embrace the beginnings, the ‘roots’ of our faith.
 As a result, we set out to make some big adjustments to our lives.
-The first big adjustment was to start keeping and observing, according the Scriptures, the seventh-day Sabbath Day.
+The first big adjustment was to start observing, according the Scriptures, the seventh-day Sabbath Day.

 I say ‘adjustment’ because we needed to change our weekly schedule.
 No longer could we wait for the week-end to do catch-up work on our domestic chores, or to buy supplies for the kitchen.
 Things like doing laundry, shopping, going to garage sales, tending the garden, or using the BBQ grill — all the things we did on Saturdays — were no longer possible.
 Our heart’s desire now was to keep the Fourth Commandment, just as it is stated:

 But the seventh day is the sabbath of Yahuwah your God: in it you shall not do any work … (Deuteronomy 5:14a).

 You shall kindle no fire throughout your habitations upon the sabbath day (Exodus 35:3).

 … We will not buy anything … on the sabbath (Nehemiah 10:31b).

 Our adjustments were, at first, somewhat frustrating.
 At times, we did not succeed in accomplishing our chores on time.
 But our goal was to honour Yahuwah’s Word, and to please Him by doing His commandments (1John 3:22).
 Little by little, with practice, we became better at determining our schedule.

 Now, after several years of observing Yahuwah’s seventh day Sabbath Day, we have discovered the Sabbath Day Secret.